j-hui/minimalX/README.md

 I wrote an [example article](http://fabianbloggt.de/minimalx-article-format.html) to show you how minimalX renders your articles.
 There are also some additional styling methods explained.

+#### Configuration

+You can tweak how minimalX detects initials from the author name.

+By default, minimalX will use a space character to delimit the author's name, and extract initials from the first two tokens, e.g.:

+    AUTHOR = "John Doe" # initials are "JD"

+However, you can manually override this behavior by specifying the `AUTHOR_INITIALS_OVERRIDE` variable in your Pelican configuration file, as a dictionary that maps author names to initials, e.g.:

+    AUTHOR_INITIALS_OVERRIDE = {
+        "Jane Doe": "DJ",
+    }

+    AUTHOR "Jane Doe" # initials = "DJ"

+If minimalX fails to find any viable initials (for example, the author name does not contain any spaces and is not overridden in the configuration file), then it will default to using just the first character of the `AUTHOR` string.

 ### Contributions welcome!

 This theme is far from perfect, so I'm going to further improve it.
 If you like this theme, don't hestitate to submit issues and pull requests - I'd love to get in touch with you all ;)